mgcrea/node-influx-syslog/README.md

 #### Advanced example with debounced writes to InfluxDB

-This library also provides a `BufferedInfluxDB` class that automatically batch writes to InfluxDB every `debounceWait` ms.
+You can also use `BufferedInfluxDB` class instead to automatically batch writes to InfluxDB every `debounceWait` ms.

 ```js
 import {createLogger} from 'bunyan';